 Manuscripts are accepted on the understanding that the authors have obtained the necessary authority for publication.
 Manuscripts with multi-authors imply the consent of each of the authors.
 The publisher will presume that the corresponding author has specifically obtained the approval of all other co-authors to submit the article to PJNS.
 Submission of an article to PJNS is understood to imply that it has not been either published or not being considered for publication elsewhere.

 ORIGINAL ARTICLE should contain unpublished results of original research, which must be presented in sufficient detail to ensure the reproducibility of the described experiments and should present new experimental studies in elaborate form that constitute a significant contribution to knowledge.
-A original article should contain: A structured abstract (Introduction, objectives, methods, results and conclusion) of no more than 250 words with 3-5 appropiated keywords, and a manuscript of maximum length: 3,000 words of text (not including abstract, references, figures, tables) with the following headings:
+A original article should contain: A structured abstract (Introduction, objectives, methods, results and conclusions) of no more than 250 words with 3-5 appropiated keywords, and a manuscript of maximum length: 3,000 words of text (not including abstract, references, figures, tables) with the following headings:

 REVIEW ARTICLE is concise and critical survey of novel accomplishments in the author's research field and should bring up the most important current topics or present interpretative and critical accounts, but not simple compilation, on subjects of general interest.
 The work need not be complete; however, supporting experimental data must be described.
 A Review article should contain: An unstructured abstract of no more than 250 words for qualitative review articles (structured abstract in quantitative review) with 3-5 appropiated keywords, and a manuscript of maximum length: 3,500 words of text (not including abstract, references, figures, tables).